 In the ordinary course of our business, the Company may be named as a defendant in lawsuits involving product liability claims.
 In any such proceedings, plaintiffs may seek to recover large and sometimes unspecified amounts of damages, and the matters may remain unresolved for several years.
 Any such matters could have a material adverse effect on our business, results of operations and cash flows if we are unable to successfully defend against or settle these matters or if our insurance coverage is insufficient to satisfy any judgments against us or settlement related to these matters.
 The Company sells perishable treats for animal consumption, which involves risks such as product contamination or spoilage, product tampering, and other adulteration of food products.
 The Company may be subject to liability if the consumption of any of its products causes injury, illness, or death.
 In addition, the Company will voluntarily recall products in the event of contamination or damage.
 For example, on June 10, 2017, the Company initiated a voluntary safety recall of various rawhide chew products for dogs sold by the Company's PET segment due to possible chemical contamination.
-The costs of the recall negatively impacted Net Sales, Gross Margin, and Adjusted EBITDA in the PET in fiscal 2017 and this impact continued in fiscal 2018.
+The costs of the recall negatively impacted Net Sales, Gross Margin, and Adjusted EBITDA in the PET in fiscal 2017 and this impact contunued in fiscal 2018.
 A significant product liability judgment or a widespread product recall may negatively impact the Company's sales and profitability for a period of time depending on product availability, competitive reaction, and consumer attitudes.
-Even if a product liability claim is unsuccessful or is not fully pursued, the negative publicity surrounding any assertion that Company products caused illness or injury could adversely affect the Company's reputation with existing and potential customers and its corporate and brand image.
-Although we have product liability insurance coverage and an excess umbrella policy, our insurance policies may not acceptable terms, if at all, in the future.
-See Note 18 -
+Even if a product liability claim is unsuccessful or is not fully pursued, the negative publicity surrounding any assertion that we have product liability insurance coverage and an excess umbrella policy, our insurance on acceptable terms, if at all, in the future.
+See Note 18 - Commitments and Contingencies in the Notes to the Consolidated Financial Statements include elsewhere for further discussion on product liability and product recalls.